Sri Sathya Sai International Organization: Medical Care

 The Organization has been conducting medical conferences and camps in various countries through its regional arms.
 Medical camps have been conducted every year in Fiji since 2006.
 In 2017, Fiji arm and the Australian arm of the Organization conducted a regional conference at the Sangam School of Nursing in Labasa where the Fijian Minister for Health and Medical Services, Rosy Akbar was the chief guest.
 Thanking the Sathya Sai International Organisation for its key role in serving Fiji communities continuously over the years, she said that Sathya Sai is helping to build a stronger and more harmonious Fiji, through the values of ‘Love, Truth, Right to Conduct, Non-Violence and Peace’.

 The SSSIO of Sri Lanka established a hospice called Sathya Sai Suva Sevana at Hanwella, 20 kilometres from the National Cancer Institute (Sri Lanka) in 2002 for providing palliative care to terminally ill cancer patients.
-It is funded totally by donations made voluntarily and can accommodate up to 50 inmates.
-A physician visits the hospice four times every week and is always available for emergency calls.
+It is funded totally by donations made voluntarily and can accommodate up to 50 inmates.Dr.
+Viswanatha Jeganathan, a founding member of its management committee, was awarded a Palliative Care Excellence Award for his role in advancing hospice and palliative care services in the country.

 In April 2024, Prime Cabinet Secretary of Kenya, Musalia Mudavadi, appreciated the organization for conducting medical camps in Kenya.